Air Quality Ontario

 The quality of our air directly impacts our health and the natural environment, so we want our air to be as clean as possible.
 The Ministry of the Environment, Conservation and Parks works to protect and improve air quality through legislation, targeted programs, and partnerships with other jurisdictions.

-As part of a partnership with Environment and Climate Change Canada, Air Quality Health Index values and forecasts will also posted on the Environment and Climate Change Canada website.
+As part of a partnership with Environment and Climate Change Canada, Air Quality Health Index values and forecasts will also be posted on the Environment and Climate Change Canada website.
 Each year, the ministry prepares an Air Quality Report to assess the state of air quality in Ontario based on the provincial Air Quality Health Index network.

-Current AQHI Alerts
+Current AQHI alerts

 Special Air Quality Statement